Privacy-Preserving in Connected and Autonomous Vehicles Through Vision to Text Transformation: Proposed Solution

 The model uses a hierarchical structure to iteratively improve text descriptions by feeding selective prompts back to the text generator.
 This loop is repeated three times, progressively enhancing the accuracy and specificity of the descriptions, with a focus on the most important visual details.

 By refining the output step by step, the system keeps only the essential information, removing redundant or irrelevant content.
 This not only reduces the volume of data transmitted to data centers but also ensures that each message precisely captures the corresponding visual scene.
-The formal definition of the RL model, incorporating its feedback-driven reward component, is outlined below.

-\textbf{Action Space}: The action space comprises the selection of prompts from a predefined list at each stage.
-Each action corresponds to an index in the prompt list.
-For example, given 10 prompts in List A, the action space is a discrete set $\{0, 1, \ldots, 9\}$, where each index represents a specific prompt.

-\textbf{Observation Space}: The observation space includes the current state of the generated text and any possible features extracted from it, such as embeddings generated by a language model.

-\textbf{Reward Set}: The first reward is based on the relevance of the selected prompts to the currently generated text.

-\textbf{Feedback-Reward Set}: The second reward is a feedback-based reward derived from RAG.
-As RAG often performs better assessments than the RL model's internal reward signal, its output is used to perform an additional policy update.

-\textbf{Transition Set}: The transition set consists of tuples $(s, a, r, s')$ representing the interactions between states, actions, rewards, and resulting states.